NoStackApp/ns-cli/README.md

   $ nostack newapp

 OPTIONS
-  -a, --appName=appName  name of application
+  -a, --appDir=appDir  name of application
   -b, --baseApp=baseApp  directory of the base app to copy.
 If it does not exist, it is created.
   -h, --help             show CLI help
 ```